 Like all cancers, UTUC is a serious disease.
 And if it's not treated, it can cause serious problems—like kidney disease, spreading to other parts of your body, and potentially even death.
 To understand how dangerous UTUC is, it’s important to find out the grade and stage of the cancer.

 There are several ways to treat UTUC.
 The right treatment depends on how dangerous the cancer is.

-High-grade UTUC is usually more dangerous.
+This type of UTUC is usually more dangerous.
 It can be aggressive and might spread to other parts of your urinary tract or other parts of your body.
-There is only one good way to treat high-grade UTUC, and it is to have surgery.
+There is only one good way to treat high-grade UTUC—surgery.

-Also, be sure to talk to your urologist before choosing a treatment.
-To make sure that you’re asking the right questions, visit the Talking to your urologist page.
+Be sure to talk to your doctor about choosing a treatment.
+To see what questions to ask, visit the Talking to your doctor page.